 EFT can be seen as a needleless form of acupuncture, where you tap specific energy points on the body in order to relieve stress and restore your energy.

 With EFT, you focus on one thing that is causing you to feel stressed, rather than numerous problems.
 As you concentrate on the issue, you tap on one of the twelve energy points that are on your body, three to seven times.
 These points include the eyebrow, side of the eye, under the eye, under the nose, the chin, collar bone, under the arm and on the top of the head.

 You continue to tap energy points until you start to feel your stress levels subside.
-Once you are calmer, you then think of an uplifting and self-affirming phrase, and tap your energy points once again as this can help you to feel more positive and re-energised.
+Once you are calmer, you then think of an uplifting and self-affirming phrase and tap your energy points once again as this can help you to feel more positive and re-energized.

 2) Guided meditation apps